Treasury bond yield inversion raises worries over recession

 No, an inverted yield curve has sent false positives before.
 The three-month and 10-year yields inverted in late 1966, for example, and a recession didn’t hit until the end of 1969.

 Some market watchers have also suggested the yield curve is now less significant because herculean measures by the world’s central banks have distorted yields.
 Through the pandemic, the Federal Reserve bought trillions of dollars of bonds to keep longer-term yields low, after slashing overnight rates to nearly zero.
-Soon, it will start allowing those bonds to roll off its balance sheet, which should add upward pressure on longer-term yields.
+It recently began start allowing some of those bonds to roll off its balance sheet, which should add upward pressure on longer-term yields.

 SHOULD I PANIC?